ABOUT NORTHWEST IMMIGRANT RIGHTS PROJECT:

 ● Ability to provide trauma-informed and culturally inclusive legal representation;

 ● Special consideration will be given to attorneys with at least two years of prior relevant legal experience;

 ● Have a strong sense of judgment and decision making;

 ● Ability to work independently as well as in a team environment;

 ● Proficiency in use of web-based software, Microsoft Office applications, including Word and Excel, and web peer-to-peer communication platforms; Familiar with G-suite tools like Google Docs, Google Sheets, and Gmail; and

-● The applicant must have a valid driver’s license as the position involves some travel.
+● The applicant must have a valid driver’s license as each position involves some travel.

-For your cover letter, please indicate the position(s) and locations you would like to be considered for, and describe 1) how your lived or work experience make you a good fit for this role; and 2) what are some challenges you are aware of that pose barriers to providing legal advocacy to immigrant client populations in immigration detention.
-Full consideration will be given to those who apply by December 12, 2022, but applications will be accepted on a rolling basis until the positions are filled.
+For your cover letter, please indicate the position(s) and locations you would like to be considered for, and describe 1) how your lived or work experience make you a good fit for this role; and 2) what are some challenges you are aware of that pose barriers to providing legal advocacy to immigrant client populations.
+Applications will be accepted on a rolling basis until the positions are filled.